-- 1.1.1 PJA has been appointed by Brookgate to provide highways and transport advice and prepare a Framework Travel Plan (FTP) to accompany a forthcoming planning application for the next stage of development at Cambridge North. - 1.1.2 The Proposed Development is located immediately to the north of Cambridge North Station, within an area known as North East Cambridge (NEC) which is subject to an emerging Area Action Plan (AAP). - 1.1.3 Brookgate has land interests to the north and south of Cowley Road, to the west of the railway line.
+- 1.1.1 PJA has been appointed by Brookgate Land Limited to provide highways and transport advice and prepare a Framework Travel Plan (FTP) to accompany a forthcoming planning application for the next stage of development at Cambridge North. - 1.1.2 The Site lies within South Cambridgeshire District and forms part of the former Chesterton Sidings site, adjacent to Cambridge North Station.
+It is located on the north-east edge of Cambridge, approximately 3km from the city centre, and lies to the east of the Cambridge Business Park. - 1.1.3 Brookgate has land interests to the north and south of Cowley Road, to the west of the railway line.

-This Framework Travel Plan focuses on proposals to the south of Cowley Road, known as 'Phase 2'. - 1.1.4 The planning application for Phase 2 follows on from the Cambridge North Railway Station development which opened in 2017, Novotel which opened in 2020 and an office building known as One Cambridge Square which is currently under construction.
-Development on the land to the north of Cowley Road will follow in the future. - 1.1.5 The development proposals comprise construction of two office buildings and three labs, all with retail, hospitality and amenity uses on the ground floor.
+This Framework Travel Plan focuses on proposals to the south of Cowley Road, known as 'Phase 2'. - 1.1.4 The planning application for Phase 2 follows on from the Cambridge North Railway Station development which opened in 2017, Novotel which opened in 2020 and an office building known as One Cambridge Square which is currently under construction. - 1.1.5 The development proposals comprise construction of five commercial buildings, all with retail, hospitality and amenity uses on the ground floor.
 In addition to the office and lab spaces, Phase 2 includes of the development of a Mobility Hub to the immediate north of the existing Novotel.
 This multi-functional building will serve as a central transport hub for the Cambridge North development and Cambridge North railway station, including car parking provision alongside other uses.
-The final element of the Phase 2 scheme is provision of 425 residential units of a mix of sizes and tenures on the western side of the site. - 1.1.6 This Framework Travel Plan relates to the entire hybrid application and therefore covers: - The office building of One Milton Avenue; - The labs and ground floor amenity uses on Station Row; - The labs of the Science Hub and Two Milton Avenue and ground floor amenity uses; and, - The residential development to the west of Milton Avenue. - The indicative site layout, and the various component elements set out above, are shown in Figure In addition to the proposed uses subject to this planning application, the plan also shows the existing facilities of Cambridge North station, the Novotel, and the One Cambridge Square building, for orientation.
+The final element of the Phase 2 scheme is provision of 425 residential units of a mix of sizes and tenures on the western side of the site. - 1.1.6 This Framework Travel Plan relates to the entire hybrid application and therefore covers: - The office building of One Milton Avenue; - The labs and ground floor amenity uses on Station Row; - The labs of the One Chesterton Square and Two Milton Avenue and ground floor amenity uses; and, - The residential development to the west of Milton Avenue. - 1.1.7 The indicative site layout, and the various component elements set out above, are shown in Figure 1.1.
+In addition to the proposed uses subject to this planning application, the plan also shows the existing facilities of Cambridge North station, the Novotel, and the One Cambridge Square building, for orientation.

-Figure 1.
-Indicative Site Plan for Cambridge North Phase 2
+Figure 1.1: Indicative Site Plan for Cambridge North Phase 2